Méier: Culture

 The neighborhood was once a cultural center but past the year this scenario has changed.
 It used to have four movie theaters.
 The most famous of them was the Imperator.
 The others were: Art Méier and Bruni Méier (both on the Silva Rabelo street) and Paratodos (on the Arquias Cordeiro Street).
 In 1991, Imperator was transformed into a dance club, but it was closed in 1995.

 The neighborhood has the Rio Dance Center, founded in 1973, which had among its students actress Adriana Esteves and presenter Fátima Bernardes.

 Transport

 Supervia

 The neighborhood has a SuperVia station: the Méier station.
 Only the trains of Deodoro Line stop at this station, but it is possible to reach other available lines (Japeri and Santa Cruz) at Engenho de Dentro station.

 Bus lines

-The neighborhood has two buses terminals: the Bus Terminal Americo Ayres (end point / line regulator of 8 and 16 routes) and Bus Terminal Architect Gelton Pacciello da Motta (end point / regulator, 7 lines and 15 itineraries).
+The neighborhood has two buses terminals: the Americo Ayres Bus Terminal (end point / line regulator of 8 and 16 routes) and Architect Gelton Pacciello da Motta Bus Terminal (end point / regulator, 7 lines and 15 itineraries).
 There are 93 routes and 55 lines operated by 23 companies that allow access to several other neighborhoods in the city.